 You can connect with us for getting a free online doctor advise for your problem.
 We will be happy to provide you guidance for the problem.

-- Radiofrequency Ablation: A small catheter is inserted into the vein.
-The catheter delivers radiofrequency energy to the vein wall, causing it to heat, collapse, and seal shut.
-The procedure is generally done in an outpatient or office setting, sometimes under local anesthesia.
+With insertion of a small catheter into the vein, radiofrequency energy is transported to the vein wall, initiating it to heat, collapse and close shut.
+It is mostly done on an outpatient basis and very few times under local anesthesia.

-- Clarivein: Guides a rotating catheter, which is a small, flexible tube, inside the vein to evenly disperse a chemical solution that results in complete closure.
+A small rotating catheter, which is a small, flexible tube, is used to inject in the vein a chemical solution which causes complete closure.

-The main advantage of all of these techniques is the avoidance of multiple needle sticks for local anesthesia.
-There is also decreased risk for potential nerve damage that can occur with burns.
+The benefit of all of these techniques is that multiple needle sticks for local anesthesia is totally avoided.
+Also, there is reduced risk for potential nerve damage that may happen with burns.

-- Sclerotherapy (Spider Vein Tretament): Sclerotherapy is the direct injection of a chemical irritant into a vein to close the vessel.
-This technique is often used to treat smaller veins such as telangiectasia (spider veins).
-A variety of materials can be used to irritate the vein lining, which causes them to shrink and close.
-The solution is administered through a tiny needle.
+Under Sclerotherapy a chemical irritant is directly injected into a vein to near to the vessel.
+Variety of medically approved materials can be used to irritate the vein lining causing it to shrink & close.
+The solution is injected through a very small needle.

 Which treatment option specifically should be adopted depends on various factors and your specialist doctor should be able to help you make correct choice.

 FAQ's you should know about Varciose veins